amanjaiman1/Product_3D/README.md

 **Color Selection**: Choose from a delightful range of t-shirt colors to suit your style and mood.

 **Image/Logo Upload**: Personalize your t-shirt by uploading your own logos or images to be applied seamlessly.

-**DalleAI Integration**: Unlock the power of DalleAI technology, generating unique custom images to adorn your t-shirt as logos or full designs.

 **Remove Functionality**: Enjoy the freedom to remove any applied logos or images with a simple click of the "remove" button.